How to Be a Parent in America

 We got on a plane a few days later and returned home to New York, where we continued to watch American lawmakers threaten our country’s access to health care.
 Social media was awash with the people at risk, with photos of sick children and ill adults — along with all the healthy people who could become sick people overnight, or who might just want to have a baby at some point.
 Like so many, we were scared of losing the protections afforded by the ACA.
 We posted our son’s image on social media in the hopes it would evoke empathy in other parents or simply appreciators of cute children, people who agreed with us about access to health care and, more importantly, the people who do not.

-Over the past few weeks, many American parents have discussed family separation at our borders in a similar way.
+Over the past few weeks, many American parents have discussed family separation at our border in a similar way.
 These heartbroken and outraged parents post photos of their own children and agonize over the thought of not knowing where they are.
 These images ask us to imagine what it must be like, for terrified young children and their terrified parents.
 Meanwhile, the administration squabbled over what, if anything, could be done.
 Though the president signed an executive order to keep families together (to keep them indefinitely detained) last week, plans to reunite the 2,000-some children already separated from their parents seem shaky at best.

 The week before, a clip of a reporter pleading with White House press secretary Sarah Huckabee Sanders circulated.
 “Don’t you have any empathy?” the reporter asked.
 “Come on, Sarah, you’re a parent, don’t you have any empathy for what these people are going through?”
 He did the same as so many of us: He asked the press secretary to access what makes her the same — parenthood — as the mothers and fathers at the border and use that sameness to consider what was happening to people who are otherwise different.
 It’s a similar kind of appeal American parents like me have made.
 I think it might be a mistake.